-CISC 205 Introduction to Computer Operating Systems (Cr4) (4:0)
+CISC 205 Introduction to Server Operating Systems (Cr4) (4:0)

-Students will explore installation and administration of Windows server and client, LINUX server and client, and Novell server and client systems and relationships to network security.
+Students will explore installation and administration of Windows server and client, and LINUX server and client, and relationships to network security.
 Securing the NOS and client will also be discussed and the importance of system hardening, backups, user privileges, and disaster recovery.
-Prereq. - CISC 105 and 231.
-Offered fall semester only.
+Prereq. - CISC231.